chaitu-ycr/learning_notes/vector_tool_notes/capl_basics/README.md

 * Communication Access Programming Language (CAPL) allows programming of network node models as well as special evaluation programs for individual applications.
 * The functional range of CANoe includes a CAPL compiler which compiles a created CAPL file with the extension *.CAN to an executable program file with the extension *.CBF.
-* CAPL programs can be used to analyze/simulate specific message or signal data.
+* CAPL programs can be used to analyze/simulate network data.
 * CAPL program can be used to simulate the rest of the network.
-* CAPL program can be used to do automation of test cases.
+* CAPL program can be used to automate test cases.

 ## Prerequisites for CAPL programming